Upcoming events

 • Zio Fraedo’s, 611 Gregory Ln, Pleasant Hill, CA 94523

-You are invited to the Dinner Educational Program "How to Achieve Sustainable Concrete Construction: Eliminate Flooring Failures" on Wednesday, June 12th 2024 from 6:00 - 8:30pm at Zio Fraedo's in Pleasant Hill.
+You are invited to the Dinner Educational Program "The Westcon Members Role in Civil Litigation: An Interactive Intro to the Business of Construction Defect Expert Witnesses" on Wednesday, October 16th from 6:00 - 8:00pm at Zio Fraedo's in Pleasant Hill.

 NEW!
 Program offers one (1) CEH from IIBEC!